rcl-ssl/docs/portal/azure-appservice.md

 Wildcard subdomains (e.g. *.contoso.net) are **NOT Supported** with the HTTP-01 challenge type.
 Use the DNS-01 challenge type for wildcard certificates instead.

-## HTTP Validation Requirements
+## HTTP Validation Precautions

 Normally, the HTTP validation is performed automatically and you are not required to make any configuration changes to your app service.

+{: .information }
+> Only perform the following steps if the HTTP validation fails

-However, if the HTTP validation should fail, the following recommendations may resolve the situation :
+If the HTTP validation should fail, the following recommendations may resolve the situation :

 - For HTTP validation, an extension-less validation file will be automatically added to the root of your website at path : '/.well-known/acme-challenge/' .
 You must ensure that your website allows the folder and file to be created in your website root (/site/wwwroot) by providing the necessary read/write permissions.
 Alternatively, you can manually create the validation folder and path in your website root and provide the necessary read/write permissions using the 'App Service Editor'.